k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
 Follow the Kubernetes documentation and configure NodeRestriction plug-in on kubelets.
-Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and set the --enable-admission-plugins parameter to a value that includes NodeRestriction.
+Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and set the --enable-admission-plugins parameter to a value that includes NodeRestriction.
 --enable-admission-plugins=...,NodeRestriction,...